basaandewiel/basaandewiel.github.io/_posts/2022-02-09-Zephyr_bluetooth_programming.md

 # Debugging
-In most cases on board probes are used. gdbstubfeature provides an implementation of the GDB Remote Serial Protocol (RSP) that allows you to remotely debug Zephyr using GDB.
+In most cases on board probes are used. gdbstubfeature provides an implementation of the GDB Remote Serial Protocol (RSP) that allows you to **remotely** debug Zephyr using GDB.

-## Qemu
-**Mostly** it is **not used as emulator** but as **virtualizer** in collaboration with **KVM kernel** components.
-In that case it utilizes the virtualization technology of the hardware to virtualize guests.

-Qemu consists of
-* CLI
-* Monitor

-you can attach any debugger to Qemu that use GDB remote protocol
+This allows us to run the program via Qemu and attach gdb as debugger.

-### GNU debugger
+## GNU debugger (gdb)
 In order to use gdb, launch QEMU with the -s and-S  options.
 The-s option will make QEMU listen for an incoming connection from gdb on TCP port 1234, and-S will make QEMU not start the guest until you tell it to from gdb.
-(If you want to specify which TCP port to use or to use something other than TCP for the gdbstub connection, use the-gdb dev option instead of-s.
-SeeUsing unix sockets for an example.)
+(If you want to specify which TCP port to use or to use something other than TCP for the gdbstub connection, use the-gdb dev option instead of-s)

+First I ran `west --verbose build -t run`.
+This gives me the total Qemu command that is executed.
+Then I added the -s and -S options, like this:
+`/home/baswi/zephyr-sdk-0.13.2/sysroots/x86_64-pokysdk-linux/usr/bin/qemu-system-i386 -s -S -m 4 -cpu qemu32,+nx,+pae -device isa-debug-exit,iobase=0xf4,iosize=0x04 -no-reboot -nographic -no-acpi -net none -pidfile qemu.pid -chardev stdio,id=con,mux=on -serial chardev:con -mon chardev=con,mode=readline -icount shift=5,align=off,sleep=off -rtc clock=vm -kernel /home/baswi/zephyrproject/zephyr/build/zephyr/zephyr.elf`

+Then in another terminal window type:
+`gdb ~/zephyrproject/zephyr/build/zephyr/zephyr.elf`
+Gdb reads the symbols from the elf file

-In gdb, connect to QEMU:
+Now lets gdb connect to QEMU:

-(gdb)targetremotelocalhost:1234

-* board=qemu_x86; runs in qemu, debug with gdb
+`(gdb)target remote :1234`

-Now you can debug program flow
+Now you can debug your program with gdb.

 * board=arduino_nano_33_ble;
 This can also be run in Qemu; not yet clear to me whether this had advantages over using x86.@@@